Rajtiwari5/Expense-Manager/README.md

 # ExpenseManager
-Training project to lean interaction with DB and android UI
+Training project to leann interaction with DB and android UI